MobiusDevelopment/AutoUpdater/README.md

 Welcome to the AutoUpdater Project!
 This repository contains two main components:

-1. **AutoUpdater**: A tool for automatically updating software by downloading and installing the latest files from a web server.
+1. **AutoUpdater**: A tool for updating software by downloading and installing the latest files from a web server.
 2. **AutoUpdatePackageCreator**: A utility for creating update packages, which can then be used by the AutoUpdater.

 Both tools are designed to work together to provide a seamless update experience for software applications.